adamnicolaspelletier/site-dir-mutagenesis-oligos/README.md

 ```

-You can also specify the name of the outputfile you wish to generate for oligos with the -o flag
+You can also specify the name of the outputfile you wish to generate for oligos with the -o flag.
+Otherwise, it will be directed to "docs/site_dir_mutagen_output.txt" by default.

 ```sh